13. PTC: Cancer Types: Blood & Lymphoma (PTLD)

 - The status of EBV serology of the recipient of the transplant – If the individual has previously been infected by EBV (has a history of having had mono) the chances are that the body remembers the infection and the blood already has special proteins called antibodies that can identify and kill the virus.
 That can be tested by taking a blood sample.

-On average, if PTLD is going to occur, a typical time for it to do so is at about 6 months post transplant in solid organ transplant patients and 2–3 months in HSCT recipients, but it has been reported as soon as 1 week and as late as 10 years after transplant.
+On average, if PTLD is going to occur, a typical time for it to do so is at about 6 months post-transplant in solid organ transplant patients and 2–3 months in HSCT recipients, but it has been reported as soon as 1 week and as late as 10 years after transplant.

 Post-transplant lymphomas are usually different from the usual Non-Hodgkin lymphomas.
 The cancer cells of this lymphoma are of a mixture of different shapes and sizes.
 While most patients have involvement mainly of lymph nodes, other organs are very commonly affected as well – a phenomenon called ‘extranodal’ involvement.
-These include the brain, lungs and the intestines.
+These include the brain, lungs and intestines.
 The transplanted organ can also get involved.

 Whenever possible, immunosuppressive treatment has to be reduced or stopped.
 In those who have small and localized disease, surgery or radiation may be attempted.
 If not, the first line of treatment is usually Rituxan (rituximab), a monoclonal antibody that specifically targets lymphoma cells.
 Only when this fails is chemotherapy attempted.
 Chemotherapy is deferred until necessary as in partially immunosuppressed individuals chemotherapy may further increase the risk of infections.

 In those who develop lymphomas after bone marrow transplants, donor leukocyte transfusions can be highly effective.

-In general, PTLD is a major cause of illness and death, historically with published mortality rates up to 40–70 percent in patients with solid organ transplants and 90 precent in patients post HSCT.
+In general, PTLD is a major cause of illness and death, historically with published mortality rates up to 40–70 percent in patients with solid organ transplants and 90 percent in patients post-HSCT.
 Non-Hodgkin lymphomas occurring after organ transplants have a poorer outcome than other NHLs.
 Another published figure has been that around 60-80% ultimately succumb to their lymphoma.
 However, the use of Rituxan has changed the survival rate, and some individuals do fare a lot better and may get cured.

-Involvement of other organs, especially the brain, has a poor prognosis.
+The involvement of other organs, especially the brain, has a poor prognosis.

 SourceHe, G., Wang, C., Tan, H., and S. He.
 Rituximab after autologous stem cell transplantation enhances survival of B-cell lymphoma patients: a meta-analysis and systematic review.
 Transplant Proceedings.
 2015.
 47(2):517-22.